Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 • It is essential to assist victims in evaluating both their present and future safety, along with that of their children.

-• A risk assessment and a clear protocol for referring patients with injuries resulting from domestic violence to further interventions after an emergency room visit are required.
+• A risk assessment and a clear protocol for referring victims with injuries resulting from domestic violence to further interventions after an emergency room visit are required.
 The disclosure of domestic violence is also associated with certain reporting and notification obligations, which vary depending on the professional group.

 • This may concern the reporting and notification obligations of pedagogical and psychosocial occupational groups in cases of suspected immediate danger to self or others and danger to the well-being of children.